Lucyjpjones/lj-fscr/README.md

   - Attractive, minimalistic design with visuals and information presented clearly and concisely.

   - Easily readable fonts and simple navigation throughout the site.
-    - `Fixed navigation bar` visible on every page including a menu `dropdown`, easily `recognisable icons` and `brand logo` to link back to the homepage.
+    - `Fixed navigation bar` visible on every page featuring a `dropdown` menu, easily `recognisable icons` and `brand logo` to link back to the homepage.
     - `Search bar` accessible from every page allowing the user to easily search the site by keywords.
     - Clear interactive `buttons` used for an effortless user journey throughout the site.
     - `Toasts` used throughout the site to display alert messages to the user to assist on their journey.